JaydevVadachhak/JavaCore/README.md

 4. And finally, Start Learning.
 5. File name is given per sub topics in Java.

+*status of repo: This is ongoing(working) repo - many more to add...*

 Go Ahead!
 Check it Out!